 - Make your space available during high-demand times in your area.
 Think: concerts, conventions and sporting events in your area.

 - Be a good host, and make sure your place is stocked with the toiletries you’d expect at a hotel — toilet paper, soap and towels.

 - Be personable.
 A lot of travelers turn to Airbnb for the personal touch they won’t find at commercial properties.

 (Hosting laws vary from city to city.
 Please understand the rules and regulations applicable to your city and listing.)

-If you can rent your place for $100/night just five times this year, you’ll bank a cool $500 this year.
+If guests stay at your place for $100 a night just 10 nights a year, you’ll bank a cool $1,000 over the year.